data-forge/data-forge-ts/README.md

 ## From the browser

-Data-Forge also works in the browser, just don't include Data-Forge FS or try to call readFile or writeFile - the file system functions only work under Node.js.

-### Install

-Install via Bower (or NPM)

-    bower install --save data-forge

-### Include

-Include the code in your HTML

-    <script language="javascript" type="text/javascript" src="bower_components/data-forge/data-forge.js"></script>

 Data-Forge has been tested with Browserify and Webpack.
 Please see links to examples below.

-### Use

-Use it via the `dataForge` global variable.

-    var myDataframe = new dataForge.DataFrame(... your data here ...);
-    console.log(myDataframe.toString());

 ## Features